While you creating a new hero it’s important to understand character properties. There they are:

 Characters possess some different skills which can help them to survive.
 The starting skill levels of a character are based upon race and class.
 Skill levels may be adjusted by high or low stats, and may increase with the level of the character.

-To search is to actively look for secret doors, floor traps, and traps on chests.
+- Searching (Perception) is the ability to notice something without actively seeking it out.
+You may find secret doors, floor traps, and traps on chests.
 Rogues are the best at searching, but mages, rangers, and priests are also good at it.
 This skill is based entirely upon race and class, and will never improve unless magically enhanced.

 There are currently two different ways to determine the starting stats of your character – you can choose which one to use from the birth screen.